-The final nested reconstruction covers the periods 1817-2010 AD and shows important interannual to multidecadal variability throughout the past 194 years for precipitation (November-October, $R^2{adj} = 0.68$, p < 0.001) over the Amazonian Andes of Peru (Figure 2a).
-The reconstruction presents several multidecadal periods of precipitation below and above the average (low-frequency variation in Figure 2b), but a steady drop in precipitation is observed during recent years (Figure S1), which is also reflected in the negative trend and persistent dry years in the instrumental and GPCP precipitation series (see Figure 1c).
-The analysis of drought and pluvial occurrences (Figure 2c) reveals that the recurrence of dry years was higher during the 1817-1870 period, with a return interval of about 7 years for droughts below the 10th percentile.
-A second jump in drought (<P10) recurrence every 7-8 years is seen in recent decades, suggesting an increasing trend in drought occurrence from ~1975 to the present.
-On the contrary, the frequency of pluvials was high from 1880 and especially in the first decades of the 20th century (1910-1940).
+The final nested reconstruction covers the period 1817 to 2010 AD and shows important interannual to multidecadal variability throughout the past 194 years for precipitation (November-October, $R^2{adj}$ =0.68, p<0.001) over the Amazonian Andes of Peru (Figure 2a).
+The reconstruction presents several multidecadal periods of precipitation below and above the average (low frequency variation in Figure 2b), but a steady drop in precipitation is observed during recent years (Figure S1 in Supporting Information), which is also reflected in the negative trend and persistent dry years in the instrumental and GPCP precipitation series (see Figure 1c).
+The analysis of drought and pluvial occurrences (Figure 2c) reveals that the recurrence of dry years was higher during the 1817 to 1870 period, with a return interval of about seven years for droughts below the 10th percentile.
+A second jump in drought (<P10) recurrence every seven to eight years is seen in recent decades, suggesting an increasing trend in drought occurrence from ~1975 to the present.
+On the contrary, the frequency of pluvials was high from 1880 and especially in the first decades of the twentieth century (1910-1940).
 However, the recurrence of high rainfall is decreasing in recent decades as the frequency of drought events tends to be higher.